Which of the following is considered biotic? | Channels for Pearson+

 1

-Step 1: Understand the concept of biotic and abiotic factors.
-Biotic factors refer to living or once-living components of an ecosystem, such as plants, animals, fungi, and microorganisms.
-Abiotic factors are non-living components, such as water, soil, air, and temperature.
+Understand the concept of biotic and abiotic factors: Biotic factors refer to living or once-living components of an ecosystem, such as plants, animals, fungi, and microorganisms.
+Abiotic factors are non-living components, such as sunlight, wind, water, and minerals.

-Step 2: Analyze each option provided in the question.
-Determine whether each item is living or non-living.
-For example, a leaf is part of a plant, which is a living organism, while snow, water, and soil are non-living components.
+Analyze each option provided in the question: Determine whether each item is living or non-living.
+For example, a leaf is part of a plant, which is a living organism, while an iron gate is a non-living object made of metal.

-Step 4: Eliminate the abiotic options (snow, water, soil) based on their non-living nature.
-Focus on the biotic option (leaf) as it aligns with the definition of biotic factors.
+Evaluate the other options: The iron gate is abiotic because it is a non-living object.
+Wind and sunlight are also abiotic factors because they are non-living components of the environment.

-Step 5: Conclude that the correct answer is 'Leaf' because it is the only option that represents a biotic factor, as it was part of a living organism (a plant).
+Conclude that the correct answer is 'Leaf' because it is the only biotic factor among the options provided.

 Watch next